View the current warnings for the Northern Territory

 - Winds

-- Westerly 10 to 15 knots, reaching up to 20 knots in the far north during the afternoon and evening.
+- Westerly 10 to 15 knots, reaching up to 20 knots inshore early in the morning.

 - Seas